-Of the cardiac comorbidities, we observed arterial hypertension and atrial fibrillation, which were represented in a high percentage.
+Of the cardiac comorbidities, arterial hypertension and atrial fibrillation were present in a high percentage.
 Among the non-cardiological comorbidities, diabetes, chronic renal failure, acute infections, anemia, chronic obstructive pulmonary disease (COPD), depression, cerebrovascular insult (CVI), hypothyroidism, hyperthyroidism, alcoholism and hematological diseases were monitored.
-The so-called "other comorbidities" included associated diseases that were represented in a small percentage (up to 0.5%), namely: oncological diseases of various localizations, sleep apnea, systemic connective tissue diseases, duodenal ulcer, psoriasis, osteoarthrosis and prostate adenoma (Table 6).
+The so-called "other comorbidities" were represented in a small percentage (up to 0.5%) and included the following associated diseases: oncological diseases of various localizations, sleep apnea, systemic connective tissue diseases, duodenal ulcer, psoriasis, osteoarthrosis and prostate adenoma (Table 6).